arizvisa/ida-minsc/docs/static/install.rst

 into.
 After it has been modified, when starting up IDA you should then notice that the "About Minsc" menu item is listed under your currently installed plugins.

-However, if you are using an "older" version of IDA Pro, you may need to use the previous installation methodology (at section :ref:`1.6<install-older>`).
-This ensures that IDA-Minsc is loaded immediately after IDA has been started.
-To install it in this manner, the idea is that the "``idapythonrc.py``" file from the IDA-Minsc repository is executed by IDAPython when the user starts up IDA.
-This is done by cloning the IDA-Minsc repository directly into the IDA user directory.
-This way when IDA starts, IDA-Minsc will then empty out the default namespace and replace it with its own.
+However, if you are using an "older" version of IDA Pro or you want the modules provided by the plugin to be accessible by other plugins, you may need to use the global installation methodology (at section :ref:`1.6<install-global>`).
+This ensures that IDA-Minsc is loaded immediately after IDA has been started and before any other plugins have loaded.
+To install it in this manner, the main idea is that the "``idapythonrc.py``" file from the IDA-Minsc repository is executed by IDAPython when the user starts up IDA.
+This can be done by cloning the IDA-Minsc repository directly into the IDA user directory so that when IDAPython starts up, the IDA-Minsc loader will be executed during IDAPython's initialization.
+Once this is complete, other plugins should then have access to the available functionality.

-In summary, you will be performing the following steps.
+In summary, you will be performing the following steps for installing IDA-Minsc as a plugin.

     1. Ensure that Git is installed, IDA Pro works and you can use IDAPython.
     2. Using Git, clone the repository at https://github.com/arizvisa/ida-minsc